About Digiclare

 Digiclare services

-The digital hubs are in EnnisEnnistymonKilrushKilkee, Cross,Feakle, Miltown Malbay, Corofin, Sixmilebridge and offer:
+The digital hubs are in EnnisEnnistymonKilrushKilkee, Cross,Feakle, Miltown Malbay, Corofin, Sixmilebridge, Flagmount and Inagh and offer:

 • Hot-desks - for individuals, local community members, entrepreneurs etc. who would like to book a desk for one or more days or for shorter term use.
 With this option we hope to address the needs of those who wish to work occasionally on a more ad-hoc or one-off basis.
 However, you may still avail of reduced rates and packages for multiple days.